raygun101/MarkupKit/README.md

     </LMPickerView>

 ### Selection Management
-The following `LMPickerView` methods can be used to manage selection state by row value rather than by row index:
+The following `LMPickerView` methods can be used to manage selection state by component value rather than by row index:

     - (nullable id)valueForComponent:(NSInteger)component;
     - (void)setValue:(nullable id)value forComponent:(NSInteger)component animated:(BOOL)animated;